 How to make chapati?

-- Pre-heat a flat pan on a medium-high stove.
+- Preheat a tawa or flat pan on a medium-high stove.

-- Take of the chapati, cover with some ghee (clarified butter) and store in a clean towel until all are finished.
-That why it will soften slightly and stay sufficiently warm.
+- Take the chapati from the pan.
+Cover with a little ghee (clarified butter) for extra flavour.
+Store the chapati in a clean towel until all are finished.
+That way it will soften slightly and stay warm.

 What happens when baking chapati?